Organizational History

 WHO WE HAVE WORKED WITH

 We receive fee-for-service income from our professional training programs, conferences, webinars, and classes.
-We have worked with dozens of agencies including:
+We have worked with dozens of agencies, including:

 - Heluna Health, City of Industry, CA